-The law provides criminal penalties for corruption by officials, and the government generally implemented these laws effectively.
-Officials infrequently engaged in corrupt practices with impunity.
+The law provides criminal penalties for corruption by officials, and the government generally implemented the law effectively.
+Officials infrequently engaged in corrupt practices.
 There were no reports of government corruption during the year.

 Section 5.
 Governmental Posture Towards International and Nongovernmental Investigation of Alleged Abuses of Human Rights